aparkerdavid/cljs-7guis/README.md

 Present the Cells as a grid of fields, [A-Z] x [1-99].
 Traditional spreadsheet style.
 Display the Value of each Cell in its corresponding field.
-When the field is double-clicked, display an editable readout of the Cell's Formula.
+When the field is double-selected, display an editable readout of the Cell's Formula.
 When editing:
 - press Enter to commit the Formula update.
 - press Escape or click elsewhere to cancel the edit.